bitrise-io/devcenter/_articles/jp/team-management/managing-personal-plan.md

 ---
 {% include not_translated_yet.html %}

 On Bitrise, there are two subscription types for personal accounts: the Hobby plan and the Developer plan.
-The Hobby plan is our free plan while the Developer plan is the only premium plan that you can use without creating an Organization.
+The Hobby plan is our free plan while the Developer plan is the only premium plan that you can use without creating a Workspace.

-{% include message_box.html type="important" title="Personal accounts and Org accounts" content="Be aware that personal accounts and Organization accounts are separate!
-This means that in order to sign up for an Organization plan, you need to create an Organization and then provide valid payment information in the Org's **Billing** section,  Read more about Organizations in the [Organizations section](/team-management/organizations/organizations-index/)." %}
+{% include message_box.html type="important" title="Personal accounts and Workspace accounts" content="Be aware that personal accounts and Workspace accounts are separate!
+This means that in order to sign up for a Workspace plan, you need to create a Workspace and then provide valid payment information in the Org's **Billing** section,  Read more about Workspaces in the [Workspaces section](/team-management/organizations/organizations-index/)." %}

 You can switch between the two - upgrade to Developer or downgrade to Hobby - at any time.